Amin-Azmoodehh/Sentinel/MCP_SETUP.md

 # SentinelTM MCP Server Setup

-## Critical: Setting the Workspace Root

-When using SentinelTM as an MCP server (e.g., with Windsurf, Cursor, or other AI IDEs), you **MUST** set the `SENTINEL_WORKSPACE` environment variable to your project root directory.
-Otherwise, all file operations will execute in the wrong directory (the IDE's installation folder).
+**Version: 2.3.6+** — The workspace `cwd` bug has been fixed! 🎉

+## Quick Start

+SentinelTM now correctly handles the `SENTINEL_WORKSPACE` environment variable.
+Simply configure your IDE's `mcp.json` with the correct settings, and the server will automatically operate in your project directory.

 ### For Windsurf

-Edit your `.windsurf/mcp.json` in your project root:
+Create or edit `.windsurf/mcp.json` in your project root:

 ```json
 {